-Less serious Chantix side effects may include:
+Common Chantix side effects may include:

-nausea (may persist for several months);
+nausea (may persist for several months), vomiting;

-sleep problems (insomnia) or unusual dreams.
+sleep problems (insomnia); or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 After you stop smoking, your doctor may need to adjust the doses of certain medicines you take on a regular basis.

 Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.